-Neranie Headland walking track is a 1.4km, grade 3 hike located in the Myall Lakes National Park, New South Wales.
-The hike should take around 45 mins to complete.
+Neranie Headland walking track is a 1.4km, grade 3 hike located in Myall Lakes National Park, New South Wales.
+The hike should take around 45 minutes to complete.

 Hike overview